About the call

 It’s fine to take your time and start wherever you need to.

 Phone conversations can last as long as you need them to.
-Some people ring for a long chat over a couple of hours.
-Some ring just for a quick reassurance that we're always there.
 It doesn't matter.

 Same support from all volunteers